 This list is not exhaustive, each case is assessed on it's own merits.

 Please be aware that should you be found intentionally homeless, the council will have NO duty to provide secure accommodation.
 Once an intentionally homeless decision is made you will be given 28 days to vacate the temporary accommodation and that will be the end of our assistance to you.

-It is probable you will have a local connection with Three Rivers if:
+What if I don't have a local connection with Three Rivers?

 - If Three Rivers District Council decides you are eligible for assistance, homeless, in priority need and are not intentionally homeless, but have no local connection, then a referral is made to the council you do have a connection with, so they can help you further.